MicrosoftDocs/win32/desktop-src/FWP/filter-arbitration.md

 The basic policy does not support the scenario of an exception not overridden by a firewall.
 Typical examples of this type of scenario are:

 -   Remote administration port required to be opened even in the presence of a third-party firewall.
--   Components that require ports to be opened in order to function (for example, Universal Plug and Play—UPnP).
+-   Components that require ports to be opened in order to function (for example, Universal Plug and Play UPnP).
 If the administrator has explicitly enabled the component, the firewall should not silently block the traffic.

 In order to support the above scenarios, a filtering decision must be made more difficult to override than another filtering decision by managing the action override permission.
 This permission is implemented as the **FWPS\_RIGHT\_ACTION\_WRITE** flag and it is set on a per-filter basis.